 The five-a-day campaign soon started to get everyone eat more fruit and vegetables and the food pyramid was invented to educate consumers on how to split their nutritional intake in three or four nutritional groups.
 More recently, the traffic-light system was introduced to label percentage of fats, carbs and sodium in packaged food, but the stark reality remains the same: poorer people in richer countries cannot afford to eat healthy enough, because frozen TV dinners and processed food are cheaper than fresh produce and lean meat, notwithstanding that lower working class may have less time and resources to cook daily from scratch, so they turn to the frozen aisle and are grateful that the purported progress provides them with tasty and affordable hot meals.

 And so, umpteen chocolate bars, packets of crisps and microwavable trays later, the pounds pile up around your midriff, and drastically changing your eating habits becomes a harder battle to fight, often pointless against the almost inevitable effects of yo-yo dieting.
 Unfortunately, quick to label obesity a chronic disease, doctors haven’t yet found a cure for it.
+It cannot be cured like other diseases where highly recommended platelet rich plasma therapy helps.
 Prevention plays an important role, but when the damage is done, the existing pharmacology doesn’t list prescription drugs which could burn away the flab already accumulated under your skin – and when strict dieting fails, the only option left is surgery.
 Gastric bypass is the most effective way to decrease one’s body mass index from 40 or over down to 30, the average for a healthy adult, and to keep the excess weight off for virtually the rest of one’s life, thus increasing of up to 30% one’s life expectancy fifteen years after the procedure, compared to a much lower rate of success with dieting alone.

 Until last year, patients eligible for bariatric surgery were attended in the UK through the sponsored patients scheme, but given the alas increasing demand, the Gibraltar Health Authority eventually introduced a dedicated clinic at the local hospital, which is now harvesting the fruit of its investment, with thirty-five cases awaiting their operation under the supervision of consultant surgeon Mr Alfonso Antequera, one of the best specialists in the field, with great experience in running bariatric units in Madrid, Hull and Dublin.
 Bariatric medicine is still in its infancy, and there are many issues to explore and experiment on, like for example the role of hormones in inhibiting or triggering hunger and cravings, or the efficacy of gastric bypass in non-obese type II diabetes sufferers, which is still relegated to clinical trials only; and of course the most uncomfortable question of all: why do some patients struggle to lose weight under supervised dieting while others seems to metabolise everything they gulp down?